Tata Motors Passenger Vehicles: History

-Tata launched the Indica in 1998, the first fully indigenous Indian passenger car.
-Although initially criticised by auto-analysts, its excellent fuel economy, powerful engine and an aggressive marketing strategy made it one of the best selling cars in the history of the Indian automobile industry.
-A newer version of the car, named Indica V2, was a major improvement over the previous version and quickly became a mass favourite.
-Tata Motors also successfully exported large quantities of the car to South Africa.
-The success of Indica played a key role in the growth of Tata Motors.

 In January 2008, Tata Motors launched Tata Nano, the least expensive production car in the world at about ₹120,000 (USD3,000).
 The city car was unveiled during the Auto Expo 2008 exhibition in Pragati Maidan, New Delhi.

-Tata faced controversy over developing the Nano, as environmentalists like Anumita Roychoudhury of the Centre for Science and Environment in Delhi and Rajendra K. Pachauri, the chairperson of the Intergovernmental Panel on Climate Change (IPCC), raised concerns over the launch of such a low-priced car.
-They say that it could lead to mass motorization in India, which would lead to an increase in pollution and accelerate climate change.
+Tata faced controversy over developing the Nano, as environmentalists like Anumita Roychoudhury of the Centre for Science and Environment in Delhi and Rajendra K. Pachauri, the chairperson of the Intergovernmental Panel on Climate Change (IPCC), raised concerns over the launch of such a low-priced car which could lead to mass motorization in India, leading to an increase in pollution and accelerate climate change.
 Tata had set up a factory in Sanand, Gujarat, and the first Nanos were rolled out in the summer of 2009.

-Tata Motors Cars has entered the Southeast Asian market by expanding into Vietnam and the Philippines.

 At the 12th Auto Expo in February 2014, Tata Motors unveiled The Bolt, a hatchback and The Zest, a compact sedan.

-Tata Motors raised its capital expenditure by 30 percent to Rs 32,000 crore to accelerate its transition to electric vehicles.

-In 2020, there were plans for Chinese auto maker Chery to buy a percentage of Tata Motors to allow Chery (who already make Jaguar Land Rover cars in a joint venture in China) to gain entry into the Indian market, and Tata Motors to get technology for cars such as the proposed Tata Blackbird.
-However, due to the Coronavirus pandemic, and continuing geopolitical and border tensions between India and China, the purchase was not completed.
+In 2015, Tata Motors Cars entered the Southeast Asian market by expanding into Vietnam and the Philippines.

+Tata Motors increased its utility vehicle market share to over 8% in FY2019.

+On 12 October 2021, private equity firm TPG invested $1 billion in Tata Motors' electric vehicle subsidiary.

-It was announced on May 30, 2022, that Tata Motors had signed an MOU with the Gujarat Government to acquire Ford India's Sanand manufacturing plant.
+In May 2022, Tata Motors acquired Ford India's Sanand manufacturing plant.

+In 2024, Tata Motors announced the demerger of its commercial vehicles business.
+The demerger was completed in October 2025.

+In August 2026, Tata Motors Passenger Vehicles announced Tata.Cars as the new consumer-facing identity for its business, being used on dealerships, service centres, digital platforms and advertising, though the company would still legally be called Tata Motors Passenger Vehicles.